 Directly adjacent from North Campus, the Classic City offers one of the best downtown atmospheres in the South.
 Not only is Athens consistently ranked as one of the best college towns in the U.S., but it is also the number 3 city for music behind Nashville and Austin.
 So if watching live music is your thing, we have some of the best venues around.

 The Georgia Theater is the biggest of all the venues and offers the top rated artists and bands.
 You can also eat some delicious food on the Georgia Theater rooftop while you wait for one of the shows.

 The 40 Watt Club has been an iconic venue for over 30 years and has hosted some of the best artists around the world, such as The B52’s, R.E.M., Nirvana, Patti Smith, Jamey Johnson, My Morning Jacket, Snoop Dogg, and Iggy Pop to name only a few.

 If you want to watch upcoming artists, try out The Caledonia Lounge.
-Also, Live Wire is a great place to check out if you want to catch their weekly open mike night, and The Foundry is good if you prefer a some laid-back live music with dinner.
+Also, Live Wire is a great place to check out if you want to catch their weekly open mike night, and The Foundry is good if you have some money to spend and prefer some laid-back live music with dinner.